DALIN-Prog/capstone/docs/README.md

 ### 2.3.
 Execute the data pipeline script

-Place the above mentioned files in the same directory as the data pipeline script named `Final_Pipeline.ipynb` and kindly excute `Final_Pipeline.ipynb`.
+Place the above-mentioned files in the same directory as the data pipeline script named `Final_Pipeline.ipynb` and kindly execute `Final_Pipeline.ipynb`.
 The output of the execution is a _csv_ file titled `Consolidated_Output.csv` which has to be **uploaded** onto Dataiku to _pipeline_ it into the dashboard.

 #### 2.3.1.
 Consolidated_Output.csv

-The output file `Consolidated_Output.csv` It comprises of the data in the training dataset and the ML results of the new URLs.
+The output file `Consolidated_Output.csv` It comprises the data in the training dataset and the ML results of the new URLs.

 ![pipeline4.png](images/pipeline4.png)